Skylab Rescue: Current location

-Skylab Rescue hardware in now on display at the Kennedy Space Center Visitor Complex.
+Skylab Rescue hardware is now on display at the Kennedy Space Center Visitor Complex.
 CSM 119 is located in the Apollo/Saturn V Center.
 The Saturn IB booster for AS 209 is currently located in the Visitor Complex's Rocket Garden.
 It is displayed horizontally, mated to an Apollo FVV (Facilities Verification Vehicle) which was formerly displayed at the VAB's Visitor Complex circa October 1968.

 In 2007, after the command module had sat untouched for over 30 years, NASA engineers used it for studies on the spacecraft's life-support adapter assembly – the projecting aerodynamic fairing that allows oxygen, water, and electricity to flow from the Service Module to the Command Module.
 This was in support of the design and construction of a similar system on the new Orion spacecraft, which resembles the Skylab Rescue configuration.